 1. The Story of His Birth

-Let’s begin from the start with the lord Ganesha birth story.
+Let’s begin from the start with the lord Ganesha’s birth story.

 Lord Shiva and Goddess Parvati would stay on Mount Kailash, making it their abode.
-Most of the times, Shiva would be out fulfilling other responsibilities while Parvati was alone at the mountain.
+Most of the time, Shiva would be out fulfilling other responsibilities while Parvati was alone at the mountain.

 One day, on such a similar occasion, Parvati had to go to take a bath and did not wish to be disturbed by anyone at all.
 Parvati ended up making a statue of a child from turmeric and breathed life into him.
 She called the child Ganesha, and he was absolutely loyal to her.
 She asked him to guard the home while she took a bath.
 Yet again, Shiva showed up and proceeded to enter the house.
 But this time, he was stopped by Ganesha who refused to move aside.
 Shiva did not know who this unknown child was so he asked his forces to destroy the child.
 But Ganesha had the powers bestowed on him by Parvati and defeated Shiva’s army.
 Shiva, known for his extreme fury, lost control on his temper and ended up beheading Ganesha.